rebeccaskinner/effective-haskell.com/site/solutions/chapter1/currying.md

 exercise-id: 3
 name: Manual Currying
 summary: "
-The third exercise in chapter 1
+This is the third exercise in chapter 1.
+In this exercise you'll get practice with function currying and partial application by implementing your own versions of the curry and uncurry functions.
 "
 ---